Sophisticated and Trendy, Bend, Oregon is Nestled Amid Breathtaking Mountain Scenery and Beckons to Retirees Seeking an

 There are a few drawbacks to a Bend retirement.
-Tourists, many seeking outdoor thrills, flock here year round (but primarily during the summer months).
+Tourists, many seeking outdoor thrills, flock here all year (but primarily during the summer months).
 Even though the city sits along two well-maintained highways, it can feel isolated.
 Growth has put a strain on some local services, creating traffic hassels and some urban sprawl.
 Long time residents occasionally grumble that their pretty town has been "discovered" and are not happy with the influx of newcomers, many of whom are wealthy Californians.
 Others say that the city is pretentious, overgrown and over-priced.

 Despite these downsides, Bend still beckons with its sophisticated ambiance, dramatic scenery and rich quality of life.
 It is a vibrant city, a place where one can ski in the morning, golf in the afternoon and attend a symphony in the evening.
 For many a retiree, it does not get much better than Bend.

 Webwerxx, Inc. Copyright (c) 2006-2022.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.